-Timelines are often used to show company progression, historical flows and even development of apps or programs.
+Timelines are often used to show company progression, historical flows, and even the development of apps or programs.
 They are usually similar to some forms of infographics as you can add a visual appeal to the layout.
-And it’s easy to add a timeline to WordPress for almost any purpose.
+And it’s easy to add a timeline to your WordPress website.

 In this tutorial, I’ll show you how to add an attractive timeline in WordPress that will help keep your visitors engaged.

 One of the ways to engage your target audience is to provide clarity of your business or purpose.
 A historical recording of your progress in a timeline offers an attractive way to deliver that information.

 Perhaps you want to expand on your portfolio by showing your achievements.
 A timeline can show your progress in an attractive way for those who visit the site.
 Or perhaps, more importantly, showing progress on a current addition to a website.

 For example, let’s say you’ve been working on a highly requested feature for your website.
 You can actually use a timeline as an announcement, or at the very least include it in the actual announcement post.

 Do you have products or services planned for the future?
 If so, a display showing future events helps keep potential customers involved and informed.